dhcgn/hm2mqtt/README.md

 ## Status

-The prototyp can send events and subsribe to commands.
-So I can control all devices with openHAB.
-But a lot comfort feature missing at the moment.
+The prototype can send events and subscribe to commands from a mqtt broker.
+So I can control all my devices with openHAB.
+Keep in mind, that a lot comfort feature missing at the moment.

 ## Introduction

-The project enables you to control your HomeMatic devices with any mqtt compatible system, e.g. openHAB or serveral apps.
+The project enables you to control your Homematic devices with any mqtt compatible system, e.g. openHAB or several apps.

 ![hm2mqtt Overview HM only](docs/images/hm2mqtt%20-%20Overview%20HM%20only.jpg)

-*hm2mqtt* is a nativ arm application created from Go.
-Because Go is statically linked all dependecies are included.
+*hm2mqtt* is a native arm application created from Go.
+Because Go is statically linked all dependencies are included.

-With this you can perfectly integrate your homematik setup with other systems which tend to use mqtt.
+With this you can perfectly integrate your Homematic setup with other systems which tend to use mqtt.

 ### Feature Set

 - Route all internal RPC events to a mqtt broker
-- Subsribe to commands from a mqtt broker
+- Subscribe to commands from a mqtt broker
-- Host a website on te CCU3 for configuration
+- Host a website on tte CCU3 for configuration, setup and logging
 - Installer for the CCU3 Web Interface for easy setup
 - Optional automatic update

-### Infrastruture Sample
+### Infrastructure Sample

 ![hm2mqtt Overview](docs/images/hm2mqtt%20-%20Overview.jpg)

-### Trival openHAP Sample
+### Trivial openHAP Sample

 ![Screenshot](https://i.ibb.co/PWphmXK/screenshot.png")

 ## Getting Started

+> This is only for testing purpose, to persist hm2mqtt use the installer.

-1. Set up an Broker e.g. [eclipse-mosquitto](https://registry.hub.docker.com/_/eclipse-mosquitto/)
+1. Set up a mqtt Broker e.g. [eclipse-mosquitto](https://registry.hub.docker.com/_/eclipse-mosquitto/)
 1. Set up [openHAB docker](https://registry.hub.docker.com/r/openhab/openhab)
 1. Copy arm executable to `/tmp/`
 1. Set up configuration